 - the directory of the script file

-Below is a list of additional buttons and hotkeys that you might find useful:
+Below is a list of additional buttons and hotkeys that you might find helpful:

 Change working directory

 Clicking this button changes the working directory to the directory of the current script file.
-If the script file has not yet been saved and no directory is associated with it, clicking on it would not make any difference.
+If the script file has not yet been saved and no directory is associated, clicking on it would not make any difference.

 This button can be useful if you inadvertently made a change to your script and want to reload the most recent saved version.

 Clicking this button or the "F5" hotkey runs the whole of the current script file.
 If you want to run only selected lines of the script, right-click on the selection and select the "Run Selection" option (alternatively, "F9").

 You can use '##' to separate your code into blocks.
 For the block separator to work properly, there should not be any non-space characters before and after it.
 When you click this button, it will select the block where the cursor is.

 Clicking this button runs the currently selected code block and advances to the next available block.
 This button is grayed out if there is no code block selected.